Symefa/datasaur-devops/README.md

 terraform apply -var-file=<your tfvars file>
 ```

-your application will be accessible from komodo."yourdomain". edit the `main.tf` inside the infrastructure folder to change
+your application will be accessible from `<Your app_domain>`. edit the `.tfvars` inside the infrastructure folder to change

 ## Setup CI-CD
 Edit .github/workflows/main.yml using configuration from your terraform to: